beemarie/knative-lab/workshop/exercise-5/README.md

 								servicePort: 80
 	```

-3. Save the file, and exit the tab.
+3. Save the file, and return to the cloudshell.

 2. Apply the ingress rule you just created.